Rsync Wrapper to Backup/Restore Users on a Host

 The script backups to or restores from the following directory layout underneath the mountpoint:

 And logs to:

 If this layout does not exist it will be created under the mountpoint.

-Unless backing up to a samba share, user, group and permissions will be retained and each backup will be hard-linked against the last to save space and mimic the functionality of Time Machine.
+User, group and permissions will be retained and each backup will be hard-linked against the last to save space and mimic the functionality of Time Machine.

 It's also worth pointing out that for the time being preserving extended attributes is not supported.

 To backup from /Users to a rsync server, without prompting for each user:

 pyrap -bu rsync://user@host:port/backups